kvsaurav/ioc-scan/README.md

 Threat scanner

-Threat IOC GRAPH CO-RELATION
+Threat ioc graph co-relation

-THIS PROGRAM WILL TRY TO CO-RELALTE DIFFERENT IOC TYPES FROM OPEN SOURCE AVAILABLE DATA & SERVICES.
+This program will try to co-relalte different ioc types from open source available data & services.
-INPUT TYPE SUPPORTED
+Input type supported
-1. IP
+1. Ip
-2. HASH
+2. Hash
-3. EMAIL
+3. Email
-4. MALWARE_NAME
+4. Malware_name

-THIS PROJECT IS IN DEVELOPMENT.
+This project is in development.
 Great ideas are welcome.
-FEEL FREE TO OPEN PULL REQUEST.
+Feel free to open pull request.

-Currently the Open ourced data source used are -
+Currently the open ourced data source used are -
 1. Virustotal
-2. ThreatCrowd
+2. Threatcrowd
 3. Hybrid-analysis

 In future I am willing to add more open-sourced data points for consumption

-Things Currentlyworking on -
+Things currentlyworking on -
 Clearing the code
 Parsing the data
-Structuring Everything
+Structuring everything

-fUTURE INTEGRATION == INTELX
+Future integration == intelx